denysdovhan/bash-handbook/README.md

 A **list of commands** is a sequence of one or more pipelines separated by `;`, `&`, `&&` or `||` operator.

 If a command is terminated by the control operator `&`, the shell executes the command asynchronously in a subshell.
-In other words, this command will be executing in the background.
+In other words, this command will be executed in the background.

 Commands separated by a `;` are executed sequentially: one after another.
 The shell waits for the finish of each command.